Water Parks in Washington, Oregon & Idaho (The Master List!)

 This is a hotel with a year round indoor waterpark (similar to how Great wolf Lodge works).
 This waterpark entrance is only for guests of the resort, and your admission is included in the price of the room, so it is nice to not have to pay extra for it.
 It has lots of fun for the entire family, and there is much more to do in the area too (like take a gondola ride to the top of the mountain, explore gold mines and more).
 You can read Jens review from her recent family trip here.

 Raptor Reef Waterpark – Hayden, Idaho

 Raptor Reef is an indoor, year round waterpark not too far from Silverwood.
-It has a Holiday Inn that you can get rooms to stay at (and you will either need to buy a package that includes entrance to the waterpark, or pay for the tickets separately), but it can be a full destination spot if you want it to be.
+It has a hotel called the Triple Play resort that you can get rooms to stay at (and you will either need to buy a package that includes entrance to the waterpark, or pay for the tickets separately), but it can be a full destination spot if you want it to be.